A case-based update of PALS: The 2010 paediatric basic and advanced life-support guidelines

 What is the optimal shock dose for defibrillation?

 The 2010 guidelines suggest an initial shock dose of 2 J/kg to 4 J/kg.
-Subsequent doses should be at least 4 J/kg, but should not exceed 10 J/kg.
+The 2015 update reaffirms this initial shock dose but does not make a recommendation regarding second and subsequent defibrillation doses.

 Hyperoxemia can be harmful because it enhances the oxidative injury during reperfusion (following ischemia).
-Postarrest, oxygen therapy should be titrated to maintain an oxygen saturation of between 94% and 99% as a saturation of 100% corresponds to a partial pressure of oxygen in arterial blood of between 80 mmHg and 500 mmHg.
-Therapeutic hypothermia at a temperature of 32°C to 34°C may be considered for children who remain comatose after resuscitation from cardiac arrest.
-Expert consultation should be considered to help guide this therapy.
+Postarrest, oxygen therapy should be titrated to maintain an oxygen saturation of between 94% and 99%, as a saturation of 100% corresponds to a partial pressure of oxygen in arterial blood of between 80 mmHg and 500 mmHg.
+The 2015 update supports a target of normoxemia and makes no recommendations regarding ventilation.
+The update also supports using parenteral fluids and/or inotropes or vasopressors to maintain a systolic blood pressure greater than the fifth percentile for age.
+Therapeutic hypothermia at a temperature of 32°C to 34°C for 2 days, followed by 3 days of normothermia at 36°C to 37.5°C or 5 days of continuous normothermia, is reasonable for children who remain comatose after resuscitation from cardiac arrest.
+Hyperthermia should be avoided.
+Pharmacological seizure prophylaxis should not be used routinely, but clinical seizures should be treated.
+Electroencephalography (EEG) should be obtained within the first 7 days after cardiac arrest, because readings may help in prognosticating neurologic outcome at the time of discharge.
+EEG readings should not used in isolation, however, because no single variable has been identified to reliably predict outcome.
+Expert consultation should be considered to help guide post-arrest therapy.

 A 10-year-old obese girl presents with a stable wide-complex tachycardia at 180 beats/min.